13 Types Of Fishing Rods & How To Choose The Right Rod?

 Telescopic Fishing Rods

 This makes telescopic rods incredibly portable as they collapse into themselves and thus are super compact when stored.
-Setting them up is also very easy as you just have to pull out each section one at a time.
+Setting them up is also very easy, as you simply pull out each section one at a time.

 They are a great rod of choice for backpacking trips, hiking, and traveling, but they can also be quite annoying to fish with.
 The sections can collapse while you are fishing, and they don’t deliver the same casting performance as a regular spinning rod.